Service Learning and Career Exploration

 – Nnamdi Ekesi, Senior, Bachelor of Science in Biology (Abuja, Nigeria)

 Service learning also gives our students the opportunity for career exploration.
-Students that take advantage of these opportunities are not only able to give back to the community, but also gain a deeper understanding of what a job in their desired field could possibility entail.
+Students who take advantage of these opportunities are not only able to give back to the community, but also gain a deeper understanding of what a job in their desired field could possibility entail.
 This can either strengthen or change an individual’s career path.

 “The SRV 201 service learning class has made me see the importance of helping those who are less fortunate than you.
 In my future career, I will look for a company that has a strong commitment to providing services not just for monetary purposes but because it is the right thing to do.”